-RoBTT is used to estimate a Robust Bayesian T-Test.
-The input either requires the vector of observations for each group, x1, x2, or the summary statistics (in case only the "normal" likelihood is used).
+RoBTT is used to estimate a robust Bayesian t-test or truncated Bayesian t-test (if truncation is used).
+The input either requires the vector of observations for each group, x1, x2, or the summary statistics (only if the normal likelihood models are used).

 RoBTT(